 Suppose you prefer smaller images on instant film (easier to fit in your wallet).
 In that case, the mini line offers everything from analog cameras to hybrid modes (a cross between digital cameras, instant printers, and analog cameras).

 The Mini 9 is a cheap yet great beginner point-and-shoot camera, which allows for bright images on instant film.
-It has four exposure settings and a Hi-Key mode, making taking photos in various lighting a breeze.
+It has four exposure settings and an Instax Hi-Key mode, making taking photos in various lighting a breeze.

 The Instax Mini 40 is the latest of the analog instant cameras in the Mini line.